People's Monarchist Party (Portugal): Post Democratic Alliance

 At the party's XIII Congress it elected Nuno Cardoso da Silva as its new leader.
 During this time frame the party again faded into obscurity, shedding its alliance with local and green politicians to reinforce its monarchistic core, at the cost of what little popular support it had.
-The party sought to stand on its own in national elections, instead of as a member of a coalition, but only got 25,216 votes (~0.03%) in the 1991 Portuguese legislative election.
-Due to the party not making any significant gains in elections, da Silva would also resign in 1993, but notably, in his resignation speech, levied criticism against Duarte Pio for treating the PPM as a rubber stamp for his own political aspirations.
+The party sought to stand on its own in national elections, instead of as a member of a coalition, but only got 25,216 votes (~0.03%) in the 1991 legislative election.
+Due to the party not making any significant gains in elections, Cardoso da Silva would also resign in 1993, but notably, in his resignation speech, levied criticism against Duarte Pio for treating the PPM as a rubber stamp for his own political aspirations.

 da Silva was replaced by Fernando Manuel Moreira de Sá Monteiro, a noted genealogist and historian representing a more scholarly and "dynastic" view of the party as a vehicle for the nobility.
-Notably de Sá Monteiro was a close ally of Duarte Pio, having received many "royal honors" from the royal house. de Sá Monteiro attempted to continue da Silva's policy of standing for national elections, without much success, but was more focused on preserving doctrinal consistency and identity as monarchists opposed to the Portuguese republic, instead of a more generic conservative party.
+Notably de Sá Monteiro was a close ally of Duarte Pio, having received many "royal honors" from the royal house.
+Sá Monteiro attempted to continue Cardoso da Silva's policy of standing for national elections, without much success, but was more focused on preserving doctrinal consistency and identity as monarchists opposed to the Portuguese republic, instead of a more generic conservative party.

-de Sá Monteiro was replaced as party leader in 1997 with Miguel Pignatelli Queiroz who sought to revive the PPM's older strategy of working with a larger party for national elections and to instead focus on local ones.
-To this end in 1991 he signed an official coalition agreement with the CDS-PP for the 2002 Portuguese legislative election.
-However, he would pivot to returning to the PSD fold, singing a coalition agreement which finally saw the PPM re-enter parliament for the first time in almost two decades after the 2005 Portuguese legislative election, with two PPM candidates winning seats.
+Sá Monteiro was replaced as party leader in 1997 with Miguel Pignatelli Queiroz who sought to revive the PPM's older strategy of working with a larger party for national elections and to instead focus on local ones.
+To this end in 1991 he signed an official coalition agreement with the CDS-PP for the 2002 legislative election.
+However, he would pivot to returning to the PSD fold, signing a coalition agreement which finally saw the PPM re-enter parliament for the first time in almost two decades after the 2005 legislative election, with two PPM candidates winning seats.
 Queiroz would be surprisingly defeated in his re-election bid for party leader by Nuno da Câmara Pereira, losing the election 31-61 following low turnout to the party congress.